 Developmental trauma is more common than many of us realize.
-According to the National Child Traumatic Stress Network, 78% of children reported more than one traumatic experience before the age of 5.
+According to the National Child Traumatic Stress Network, 78 percent of children reported more than one traumatic experience before the age of 5.
 Twenty percent of children up to the age of 6 were receiving treatment for traumatic experiences, including sexual abuse, neglect, exposure to domestic violence, and traumatic loss or bereavement.

 Although we do not have statistics on the rates of cPTSD, risk factors for cPTSD are disturbingly commonplace.
 According to the CDC, in 2012 there were 3.4 million referrals to state and local child protective services for cases of abuse or neglect.
-It is estimated that in 2012 alone, 686,000 children, or 9.2 per 1000, were victims of maltreatment.
-However, experts believe these numbers under-estimate the true frequency, and up to 1 out of 4 children may actually experience some form of maltreatment.
+It is estimated that in 2012 alone, 686,000 children, or 9.2 per 1,000, were victims of maltreatment.
+However, experts believe that these numbers underestimate the true frequency, and that up to 1 out of 4 children may actually experience some form of maltreatment.
 It is estimated that the total lifetime economic cost of child maltreatment in the US is $124 billion.
-While thankfully not all children who experience maltreatment go on to develop cPTSD, many will - and recovery is challenging even for those who do seek treatment.
+While thankfully not all children who experience maltreatment go on to develop cPTSD, many will — and recovery is challenging even for those who do seek treatment.

-The task of identity development in adulthood, challenging enough (though rewarding) for those with a secure, safe and enriching upbringing, is especially fraught for those grappling with the aftermath of developmental trauma.
-Because of developmental delays and adult consequences of trauma, which often include substance abuse, eating disorders, depression, higher risk for many health problems, behavioral issues, and difficulty in personal relationships and professional development, identity development gets stuck.
+The task of identity development in adulthood, challenging enough (though rewarding) for those with a secure, safe, and enriching upbringing, is especially fraught for those grappling with the aftermath of developmental trauma.
+Because of developmental delays and the adult consequences of trauma, which often include substance abuse, eating disorders, depression, higher risk for many health problems, behavioral issues, and difficulty in personal relationships and professional development, identity development gets stuck.

 1. Loss of childhood: "I never really had a childhood" or "I can't remember much from growing up."